- Location: Fresno, CA

 - Ballpark: Pete Beiden Field 1998-2001; Chukchansi Park 2002-present

-The Expansion of 1998 put Pacific Coast League baseball in Fresno for the first time since 1906, but there's a wrinkle in determining who moved there.
-Technically, the Phoenix Firebirds made that move, but those Firebirds had undergone a change the previous off-season.
-The owners of the Firebirds and the Tucson Toros swapped their franchises, so the Firebirds who moved to Fresno in 1998 had been the 1997 Toros.
+There is a wrinkle in determining who moved to Fresno in the Expansion of 1998.
+Technically, the Phoenix Firebirds made that move, but those Firebirds had undergone a change the previous off-season: The owners of the Firebirds and the Tucson Toros swapped their franchises, so the Firebirds who moved to Fresno in 1998 had been the 1997 Toros.

 - Chris Landers: "Let the Fresno Grizzlies take you back in time with their spectacular Kris Kross uniforms", "Cut 4", mlb.com, April 21, 2017.